How to improve buyer confidence in your products.

-By offering a wider selection of merchandise, the idea is to appeal to a wider customer base.
-Many companies use the ‘throw it against the wall’ approach by inundating people with lots of choices.
-This too seems to be an ineffective approach because it still doesn’t change the negative perception.
+The idea is to appeal to a broader customer base by offering a more comprehensive selection of merchandise.
+Many companies use the ‘throw it against the wall’ approach by inundating people with many choices.
+This, too, seems to be an ineffective approach because it still doesn’t change the negative perception.

 3. Offer Better Quality Off-Brand Merchandise

 Customers should expect reasonable value.
-Yes, it’s a fundraiser, but instead of offering higher priced name-brand items to try to compensate for cheap items, simply offer higher quality off-brands at a lower price.
+Yes, it’s a fundraiser, but instead of offering higher-priced name-brand items to try to compensate for cheap items, offer higher quality off-brands at a lower price.

 Are you looking for more fundraising tips and advice?
 Subscribe to our free monthly newsletter, where we share our expertise in school fundraising best practices and other helpful information.